CreativeWolfies/akyanet-research/akyanet.md

 Propaganda will be used only to motivate people or helping them understand what some companies or nations are doing wrong, but arousing hate towards an individual or a group of individuals will never ever be the goal of Akyanet.

+In other words, I do not think that the term "propaganda" applies for this kind of public information because all of the displayed information is factual and it do not seek to hide compromising informations.

 ### Diplomacy

 As the population of Akyanet will start to grow, the need for diplomats will increase.